zeon-studio/hugoplate/readme.md

 ### 👉 Colors and Fonts

-You can change the colors and fonts from the `data/theme.json file`.
+You can change the colors and fonts from the `data/theme.json` file.
 This includes the primary color, secondary color, font family, and font size.

 ### 👉 Social Links